ashmamd/2020SmartKart/install.md

 ## Database setup

 1. Name of the database for this app is *smartkart*
-2. Inside code/database/db.js, make sure to change the user and password field accordingly
+2. Inside code/public/js/db.js, make sure to change the user and password field accordingly
+3. Make sure to give your user access rights to use the *smartkart* database